spaceroborg/spaceroborg/README.md

 - 👋 Hi, I’m @spaceroborg.
 Graduated in Aerospace Engineering and Bio-inspired Robotics from Imperial College London.
-- 👀 I’m interested in Drones, Spacecrafts, Aerospace systems, Flight stability and dynamics, Bio-inspired and multi-modal robots.
+- 👀 I’m interested in Drones, Spacecrafts, Aerospace systems, Flight stability and dynamics, GNC, Automation, Bio-inspired and multi-modal robots, Planetary robotics.
 - 🌱 I’m currently learning Python, C++, ROS2, RUST.
 - 🛠️ I'm building a robo car that can detect obstacles and fly over them.
 - 💞️ I’m looking to collaborate on Aerial robotics and Aircraft systems engineering projects.